Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 > **Notes:**
 >
 > - The [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file should be committed to a repository to ensure reproducible builds.
-> - With CMSIS-Toolbox Version 2.3.0, the `cbuild` option `--freeze-packs` checks that the [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file exists and reports an error if any pack is changed or not available.
+> - The `cbuild` option `--frozen-packs` checks that the [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file exists and reports an error if any pack is changed or not available.
 > - To update to pack versions, delete the file [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) and use the command `csolution convert` to generate the build information.

 #### Repository (version control)